mgravell/pigrostat/README.md

 # pigrostat

-A basic hygrostat implementation for pi pico, sht30 and relay hat, using MicroPython
+A basic hygrostat implementation for Pi Pico, SHT30 and relay hat, using MicroPython

 ## Status